Missaukee Conservation District is the permitting and enforcing agency for the Soil Erosion and Sedimentation Control program within Missaukee County.

 Beach Tilling and Beach Sanding require permits.
 Follow this link for information.
 Tilling and sanding both require a SESC permit.
 If either activity is done at or below the Ordinary High Water Mark, an additional DEQ permit may be required.
 Other waterfront activities such as sea wall installation and maintenance, riprap, permanent docks, aquatic weed treatment, activities in wetlands or floodplains and others require permits as well.
 Get details here.
 Use of tractors in the lake requires permits from several agencies: it’s considered dredging and requires a DEQ permit; violators may also be cited for DNR recreational trespass on bottomlands and; and water pollution laws may come into play if the vehicle leaks fluids into the water.

 Permits must be applied for prior to obtaining a building permit.
-Once the landowner/designated agent has the receipt for permit you may go to the building department (Court house annex on Canal Street, 1st block east of Main Street downtown Lake City) with your receipt and can then apply for a building permit.
+Once the landowner/designated agent has the receipt for permit you may go to the building department (Court house annex on Canal Street, 1st block east of Main Street downtown Lake City) with a copy of your permit and can then apply for a building permit.

 Site Inspections.
-Laura Quist and Kate Nietling, Missaukee County Soil Erosion and Sedimentation Control Agent will perform site inspections after receiving a completed application.
+Laura Quist and Kate Nietling, Missaukee County Soil Erosion and Sedimentation Control Agents will perform site inspections after receiving a completed application.
 Permits are not granted without a prior site inspection.
-Please contact Laura for an application at 231-839-7193 or email@example.com and firstname.lastname@example.org.
+Please contact our office for an application at 231-839-7193 or firstname.lastname@example.org or email@example.com.

 Fees.
 Checks should be made out to Missaukee County.

-$15 Application fee $75 Residential; Projects 1 acre or less; or Beach tilling $295 Projects greater than 1 acre $50 Application include up to 4 sites visits.
+$15 Application fee $75 Residential; Projects 1 acre or less; or Beach tilling $295 Projects greater than 1 acre $50 Application includes up to 4 sites visits.

 If your project requires additional inspections, they will be charged at $50 per inspection.

-Add’l fees Projects started without a permit will be issued $50 for first offense, and $100 for each additional offense.
+Add’l fees Projects started without a permit will be charged $50 for first offense, and $100 for each additional offense.